ReconVirus/Monstrology/README.md

 <!-- USAGE -->
 ## Usage
-For each monster type that you want to display, use the syntax ``
+For each alignment, element, or monster type that you want to display, use the syntax ``
-`mon:Type`
+`Key:Type`
 ``
-in your text, where Type is one of the supporting keys you want to display
+in your text, where Key is either `ali`, `ele`, or `mon`.
+Type is one of the supporting words you want to display

+### Suggestion
+on a new line entering ` follow by a letter will show a list of icons for that give letter.

 ![image](https://github.com/ReconVirus/Monstrology/assets/43733760/cfce41b3-0192-4068-a62e-4b31f4756b73)